WiseLibs/wise-workers/README.md

 - `pool.filename`: The filename of the worker script being used.
 - `pool.threadCount`: The number of threads currently spawned within the pool.
+- `pool.onlineThreadCount`: The number of threads which are fully online, which means they have completed their initialization/startup and are capable of handling tasks.
 - `pool.activeThreadCount`: The number of threads which are busy with a pending task.
 - `pool.pendingTaskCount`: The number of pending tasks yet to be resolved.
 - `pool.destroyed`: Whether or not the thread pool is destroyed (boolean).